 Most of us spend way more than that!

-Unfortunately, a lot of us tend to go into debt with overspending and going crazy on our holiday shopping.
+Unfortunately, a lot of us tend to go into debt by overspending and going crazy on our holiday shopping.

-Needless to say, it’s never a good idea to go in debt for the holidays.
+Needless to say, it’s never a good idea to go into debt for the holidays.